Sartaglo/tournamentorganizer/README.md

 [...]
 ```

-Removes the given teams, each on its own line, from the current round, so that
+Removes the given teams, each on its own line, from next round, so that they
-they will not be part of the current round's room generation.
+will not be part of next round's next room generation.

 ## Roadmap